mr-sonalia/mr-sonalia/README.md

 I am a full-stack engineer and tech lead at a fast-paced startup, with 1+ years of experience in Next.js, Typescript, Node.js, Microservices, AWS, and more!🔥

 Being a nerd, I can be found binging through Netflix, playing games, or scrolling through memes.
-As a laziness enthusiast, I always prefer staying home.💆🏼‍♂️
+As a laziness enthusiast, I always stay at home.💆🏼‍♂️

 .